 - The history lessons taught to you in school will likely be incomplete, presenting you with only one perspective of the story.
 It's up to us as individuals to educate ourselves as to the true history of our nations.

 - The First Australians, Aboriginal people have showed incredible tenacity and fortitude as a people.
 They have survived great hardship, forced child removal and assimilation.
 They are a people who show great respect for their culture and traditions.
 We should honour their heritage and listen to their stories.

 - We are responsible for how we treat other human beings.
-People should not defer to authorities to make decisions on their behalf.
+People should not defer responsibility to authorities to make decisions on their behalf.
 The Australian Government has since apologized for the grief, suffering and loss inflicted on the Aboriginal people.
 They got it wrong.
 Governments get it wrong.

 - Many other brilliant life lessons about not giving up, trusting your instincts and helping others when they need you.